What Is Prediabetes?

 - A mother who had gestational diabetes while pregnant with the child

-- Native American, African American, Hispanic, Asian American, or Pacific Islander heritage
+- Native American, Black, Hispanic, Asian American, or Pacific Islander heritage

 - Signs of insulin resistance or conditions linked to it, such as a low birth weight, high blood pressure, or polycystic ovary syndrome